shagilsid/Dynamic-Programming/src/memoization/canSum/readme.md

   - Here number of branches a node can have = number of elements in array.
   - S.C.: `O(m)`
 - With DP
-  - T.C. `O(n*m)`: A target number can be operated using all numbers present in an array.
+  - T.C. `O(m*n)`: A target number can be operated using all numbers present in an array.
 Only 1 time this operation is required for particular target sum.
   - S.C: `O(m)`